PL4Practice/BE7022/Week_04.md

     - b.
 Calculate test statistic (based on null hypothesis value forparameter.)
     - c.
 Calculate *p*-value for the test statistic.
     - d.
 Reject null hypothesis if *p*-value <= significance level.
 Retain null hypothesis if *p* value > significance level.
+  > While hypothesis testing is applicable to many parameters (involving different distributions and populations), this illustrative description focuses on testing the population mean µ using information from a single sample.